 - Distance from Melbourne airport: 20 - 25 min

-The sector of 1.7 km was designed to have well furnished tall flashy modern buildings, a fresh touch to Melbourne and a renovated bridge by the river.
+The sector of 1.7 km was designed to have well-furnished tall flashy modern buildings, fresh touch to Melbourne and a renovated bridge by the river.
 Sophisticated Southbank soon dominated the town.
 Effluent offices moved to Southbank creating a demand for the area.

 Housing some of the powerful business headquarters such Treasury Wine Estates, Crown Limited, Alumina, Incitec Pivot, The Herald & Weekly Times and many more.
 The elite class was drawn towards Southbank.
 However, Its popularity gained momentum due to tourists.

 The river cruise, the bridge, the skyline, the markets and more was a lot to explore.
 Eventually, the establishment of many museums, art galleries and historical exhibitions at Southbank gathered the attention of art lovers, artists and so on.
 All the measures put together have made Southbank one of the popular places in Melbourne.

 Nobu is a widely recommended Japanese restaurant at the Crown by the Yarra River.
 An approximate costing for two customers is around 50-60 USD.
 The restaurant is highly appreciated for its Japanese expertise.